 Those daily updates tapered off to weekly updates and eventually to monthly updates (which I continue to do on the 11th of every month, the anniversary date of being told I have cancer).

-Now, more than eight years after my surgery, I’ve been writing random updates as I come to terms with the notion that the cancer is returning.
+Now, more than ten years after my surgery, I’ve been writing random updates as I come to terms with the notion that the cancer is returning.

 I’ve kept this blog going over the years because I remember how helpful it was for me to hear first-hand experiences of other prostate cancer patients.
 I wanted to return the favor by sharing my own journey in order to educate others and increase prostate cancer awareness.

 But I wanted it to be a truthful sharing of details, so you will quickly see that I didn’t sugar-coat much of anything.
 That means that you’ll find some pretty graphic descriptions of the male anatomy and biological functions in this blog.

 Finally, if you’re reading this as a fellow prostate cancer patient, please understand that I am not a medical professional, and you should not construe any of the content of this blog as medical advice.
 Each case is unique, so please solicit the advice of your own medical team.

 I wish you all the best as you go through your own journey.

 The easiest way to start reading from the beginning is to click here to go to the very first post, and then click on the “Next” button at the bottom of the post.